 Major Projects / Big Five Projects

-The City is excited to announce the launch of YourLFP.com.
-This new website will serve as the primary resource for information about major projects, including contact information, project updates, upcoming events, event materials, and other relevant documents.
+YourLFP.com will serve as the primary resource for information about major projects, including contact information, project updates, upcoming events, event materials, and other relevant documents.

 The information below summarizes the "Big Five" major projects of Lake Forest Park that are in the planning, development, or construction phase.
-The list includes projects from the 2017-2022 Capital Improvement Program (6-year CIP) that was adopted by the City Council in November of 2016.
+The list includes projects from the 2017-2022 Capital Improvement Program (6-year CIP) that was adopted by the City Council in November 2016.

 As part of the $54 billion Sound Transit 3 package, Sound Transit will plan and build a bus rapid transit (BRT) system in Lake Forest Park, better connecting the City to the region.
 It will include a stop at Town Center, 25 blocks of sidewalks along SR 522, and a park-and-ride garage likely in the vicinity of Town Center.
 This investment presents an opportunity for the Lake Forest Park community to shape the long-term vision for the heart of the City.